-Wellness Activity Amount of MRA Funds That Can Be Earned for Employee's MRA by: You Your Covered Spouse/ Domestic Partner Initial Wellness Activities (see page 61) An annual completion deadline applies to the Initial We My Health for details.
-Ilness Activities in order to earn MRA funds, see Biometric Wellness Screening \$200 AND \$500 \$100 AND an AND savings on your additional \$500 Online Wellness Assessment medical payroll contributions savings on your medical payroll Contributions contributions Additional Wellness Activities (can be completed throughout the year) Receive up to a maximum of \$800 Receive up to a maximum of \$300 Preventive Care (see page 62) \$200 \$100 Receive funds only once a year Achieve a Healthy Body Mass Index (BMI) < 25 OR make progress toward a healthy BMI (see "Healthy BMI/Progress Toward Healthy BMI" on page 62) \$200 \$100 Receive funds only once a year for outcome based on results from a Wellness Screening
+Wellness Activity Amount of MRA Funds That Can Be Earned for Employee's MRA by: You Your Covered Spouse/ Domestic Partner

+Initial Wellness Activities (see page 61)

+An annual completion deadline applies to the Initial Wellness Activities in order to earn MRA funds, see My Health for details.

+Biometric Wellness Screening AND Online Wellness Assessment \$200 AND \$500 savings on your medical payroll contributions \$100 AND an additional \$500 savings on your medical payroll contributions Additional Wellness Activities (can be completed throughout the year) Receive up to a maximum of \$800 Receive up to a maximum of \$300 Preventive Care (see page 62) \$200 \$100 Receive funds only once a year Achieve a Healthy Body Mass Index (BMI) < 25 OR make progress toward a healthy BMI (see "Healthy BMI/Progress Toward Healthy BMI" on page 62) \$200 \$100 Receive funds only once a year for outcome based on results from a Wellness Screening

-Wellness Activity Amount of MRA Funds That Can Be Earned for Employee's MRA by: You Your Covered Spouse/ Domestic Partner Achieve a Healthy Blood Pressure of 120/80 or less OR complete an alternative activity (see "Healthy Blood Pressure or Alternative Activity" on page 62) \$200 \$100 Receive funds only once a year for outcome based on results from a Wellness Screening Personal Action Call (see page 63) \$50 \$50 Receive funds only once a year Health Coaching Programs (telephonic or online) (see page 63) Online: \$100 Telephonic: \$200 Online: \$50 Telephonic: \$100 Online coaching - A maximum of one reward for participating in an online coaching program. • Telephonic Coaching - A maximum of two rewards for participating in a telephonic coaching program Maternity Support (see "Maternity Support Program" on page 63) \$200 \$100 Receive funds only once a year Condition Management (see page 64) \$300 \$150 Receive funds twice per year Expert Medical Advice (see page 64) \$300 \$150 Receive funds only once a year for completing an expert second medical opinion on a documented diagnosis Treatment Decision Support (see page 64) \$200 \$100 Receive funds only once a year Choosing Care Wisely (see "Online Learning Programs" on page 64) \$50 \$50 Receive funds only once a year.
-Planning Your Finances Wisely (see "Online Learning Programs" on page 64) \$50 \$50 Receive funds only once a year meQuilibrium (see page 64) \$100 Not Applicable Receive funds only once a year Maximum MRA Funds \$1,000 (\$200 + \$400 (\$100 + \$300) \$1,400 if employee and covered spouse/domestic partner complete Initial + Additional Wellness Activities within required timeframes.
-Assumes that Wellness Activities are completed within specific to \$800)
+Wellness Activity Amount of MRA Funds That C Earned for Employee's MRA You Your Covered Spouse/ Domestic Partner Achieve a Healthy Blood Pressure of 120/80 or less OR complete an alternative activity (see "Healthy Blood Pressure or Alternative Activity" on page 62) Receive funds only once a year for outcome based \$200 \$100 on results from a Wellness Screening Personal Action Call (see page 63) \$50 \$50 Receive funds only once a year Health Coaching Programs (telephonic or online) (see page 63) Online: \$100 Telephonic: \$200 Online: \$50 Telephonic: \$100 Online coaching - A maximum of one reward for participating in an online coaching program.
+Telephonic Coaching - A maximum of two rewards for participating in a telephonic coaching program Maternity Support (see "Maternity Support Program" on page 63) \$200 \$100 Receive funds only once a year Condition Management (see page 64) \$300 \$150 Receive funds twice per year Expert Medical Advice (see page 64) \$300 \$150 Receive funds only once a year for completing an expert second medical opinion on a documented diagnosis Treatment Decision Support (see page 64) \$200 \$100 Receive funds only once a year Choosing Care Wisely (see "Online Learning Programs" on page 64) \$50 \$50 Receive funds only once a year.
+Planning Your Finances Wisely (see "Online Learning Programs" on page 64) \$50 \$50 Receive funds only once a year meQuilibrium (see page 64) \$100 Not Applicable Receive funds only once a year Maximum MRA Funds \$1,000 (\$200 + \$400 (\$100 + \$300) \$1,400 if employee and covered spouse/domestic partner complete Initial + Additional Wellness Activities within required timeframes. \$800)

-^{} Assumes that Wellness Activities are completed within specific timeframes and you are actively employed when MRA funds are distributed
+Assumes that Wellness Activities are completed within specific timeframes and you are actively employed when MRA funds are distributed

-^{} If it is unreasonably difficult because of a medical condition for you and/or your covered spouse/domestic partner to achieve the standards for the reward under this program, contact your health care company to work with you (and, if you wish, with your doctor) on an alternative.
+If it is unreasonably difficult because of a medical condition for you and/or your covered spouse/domestic partner to achieve the standards for the reward under this program, contact your health care company to work with you (and, if you wish, with your doctor) on an alternative.

-^{} The \$200 and \$100 amounts shown assumes both the biometric Wellness Screening and online Wellness Assessment were completed between Jan.
+The \$200 and \$100 amounts shown assumes both the biometric Wellness Screening and online Wellness Assessment were completed between Jan.
 1 - Dec.
 31, 2018.